AntCPLab/OpenCoral/README.md

 and 2 for the special
 variant by Mohassel and Rindal (available in Rep3 only).

+##### Finding the most efficient variant

+Where available, local share conversion is likely the most efficient variant.
+Protocols based on Shamir secret sharing are unlikely to benefit from mixed-circuit computation because they use an extension field for binary computation.
+Otherwise, edaBits likely offer an asymptotic benefit.
+However, malicious protocols by default generate large batches of edaBits (more than one million at once), which is only worthwhile for accordingly large computation.
+For smaller computation, try running the virtual machines with `-B 4` or `-B 5`, which reduces the batch size to ~10,000 and ~1,000, respectively, at a higher asymptotic cost.

 #### Bristol Fashion circuits

 Bristol Fashion is the name of a description format of binary circuits